-Internal economic stability is expected to improve, with headline inflation in 2009 forecasted to fall to -0.8 percent per year.
-This is due to the falling declined oil price, which is expected to deeply drop from 2008 level as well as the tendencythe 5-Measure-6-Month program that helps alleviate high cost of living.
-Core inflation, which excludes energy and food prices, is projected to fall tostand at the low rate of 0.4 percent per year.
-Unemployment rate has revert to the normal rate of an improving trend of 1.6 percent of total labor force,, as the re-employment following economic recovery in the latter half of the year.
-As for external stability, current account in 2009 is projected to record a large surplus of 8.1 percent of GDP, as trade balance reaches the high surplus of 20.4 billion US dollar.
-This large surplus is due to the greater fall in import value relative to export value.
+Internal economic stability is expected to improve, with headline inflation in 2009 declined to -0.9 percent per year.
+This is due to the declined oil price from 2008 level as well as the 5-Measure-6-Month program that helps alleviate high cost of living.
+Core inflation, which excludes energy and raw food prices, stood at the low rate of 0.3 percent per year.
+Unemployment rate is expected to revert to the normal rate of 1.6 percent of total labor force, as employment conditions improve following economic recovery in the latter half of the year.
+As for external stability, current account in 2009 is projected to record a large surplus of 8.1 percent of GDP due mainly to expected large trade balance surplus of 20.4 billion US dollar from greater decline in import value relative to export value.
 Import value is forecasted to contract from the high base of last year to -25.9 percent per year, while export value is projected to decline at -14.8 percent per year.